artefactory/choice-learn/README.md

 ## :trident: Documentation

 A detailed documentation of this project is available [here](https://artefactory.github.io/choice-learn/).\
-TensorFlow also has extensive [documentation](https://www.tensorflow.org/) that can help you.
+TensorFlow also has extensive [documentation](https://www.tensorflow.org/) that can help you.\
+An academic paper has been published in the Journal of Open-Source Software, [here](https://joss.theoj.org/papers/10.21105/joss.06899).

 ## :trident: Contributing
 You are welcome to contribute to the project !
 You can help in various ways: